capa46/project/another-page.md

 <h4 style="background-color:yellow ;">3.
 Discussion</h4>

 - The knowledge graph is still lacking some more detailed information.
-E.g.: lack of IRIs, author
+E.g.: lack of IRIs, author.

-- LLMs are useful but they must be used carefully and they must be precisely instructed
+- LLMs are useful but they must be used carefully and they must be precisely instructed.

 <div style="margin-top: 50px;"></div>